AapoSoukkio/Auction-App/README.md

 # Project: Auction App

+Microservices based web app.

 Made by: Aapo Soukkio

 ***

 ## About the project
-### The documentation will be updated before 10th of Sebtember!
 Microservices based web app.
-The live demo will be available around 10th of Sebtember.
+The live demo will be available around 15th of Sebtember.

 ## Technologies Used